skvimiscrits/skvimiscrits.github.io/main/programming/bit-manipulation-3.md

     and then merging $a_{i+1}$ to its right (the left part ending at $a_{i-1}$ is unaffected).
   - Note that combining $a_i$ and $a_{i+1}$ may lead to a good element.

+If we can eliminate all bad elements by not using more than $k$ operations, a solution if possible.

+We will start with `x = 111..111` and start restricting the mask starting from higher order bits.
+By restricting here, we mean changing `1` to `0` because that will require number of operations not lesser than before it was removed.

 Sample code:
 ```cpp
 bool can (vector<int>& a, int k, int x) {